flecsi/flecsi/doc/sphinx/src/tutorial/execution.rst

   Kernels operate on data in a single address space, but require explicit barriers to ensure consistency.
 This is generally referred to as a relaxed-consistency memory model.
-The kernel interface in FleCSI is defined by three parallel operations: *forall*, *reduceall*, and *scan*.
+The kernel interface in FleCSI is defined by two parallel operations: *forall* and *reduceall*.
   Each of these is a fine-grained, data-parallel operation.
   The use of the *kernel* nomenclature is derived from CUDA, and OpenCL, and is conceptually consistent with those models.
 Please see example of using *forall* kernels in *parallel* section of the tutorials.